Dallinger/Dallinger/docs/source/command_line_utility.rst

     2. Creating a very simple HIT which is only visible to workers with this qualification, using the dollar amount specified in the command as the base payment
-    3. Automatically approving (and this granting base payment) when the HIT is submitted.
+    3. Automatically approving (and thus granting base payment) when the HIT is submitted.

 Usage: